 Information Domain |

-An Interaction Process is a story (Behavior) that describes how the components of an Agent interacts to produce and consume Outcome Events.
+An Interaction Process Type is a story (Behavior Type) that describes how the components of an Agent Type interacts to produce and consume Outcome Events.
 This includes: 1) A course of events represented by Object Flows depicting the succesion of intermediate Outcome Events towards the production of the final Outcome Events.
-2) Interacting Agents who participate to the story.
+2) Interacting Agent Types who participate to the story.

 |

-An Operating Asset is a Functional Asset that describes the way Outcome Events are produced and consumed: how (Behaviors) and by whom (Agents).
-Operating Assets fulfill Capability(ies) (Fulfilled Capability).
-As any Functional Architecture Asset, Operating Assets are subject to Policy Conformances.
+An Operating Asset Type is a Functional Asset that describes the way Outcome Events are produced and consumed: how (Behavior Types) and by whom (Agent Types).
+Operating Asset Types fulfill Capability(ies) (Fulfilled Capability).
+As any Functional Architecture Asset, Operating Asset Types are subject to Policy Conformances.
 In addition, they define Rule Enforcements to indicate how Policy Conformances are met.

 |